-$$df = (r-1) \times (c-1)$$
+$$df = (r-1) x (c-1)$$

 On the basis of the analysis and interpretation of data, conclusions were drawn and recommendations were made.
-For the ease of readers all responses first taken in frequency then it is converted in to percentage.
+It may be noted here that all responses were first taken in frequency then converted into percentage.